yuichiroharajpn/ElusiveGenes/README.md

 ### Ensembl human gene orthology
-The Ensembl orthologous pairs between human and other vertebrates can be optinally used to decrease false identification of gene absence due to reconstruction of gene trees inconsistent with species phylogeny.
+The Ensembl orthologous pairs between human and other vertebrates can be optionally used to decrease false identification of gene absence due to reconstruction of gene trees inconsistent with species phylogeny.
 The file contains representative protein IDs of human and other vertebrate ortholog pairs in tabular separated text.
 The first column should contain human protein IDs.
 When Ensembl and the other annotations are integrated, Non-Ensembl (e.g., RefSeq) protein IDs are acceptable.
 Find the file in data/YYY.txt.